The Help Center

 Thanks to technology, counselling sessions can be conducted online, for your convenience, wherever you are in the world, through PsychologyToday's dedicated video platform 'Sessions' https://sessions.psychologytoday.com/colleen-dibiamaka.

-We can meet face to face in my counselling room in Seaton, Adelaide or we can talk over the phone if you have a quiet and confidential space to speak.
+We can meet face to face in my counselling room or we can talk over the phone if you have a quiet and confidential space to speak.

 Access

-Yes, for sure.
-You can use your NDIS funding if you are plan-managed.
+NDIS or your insurance company such as RTWSA can be invoiced directly. if you are plan-managed.
 I can co-ordinate with your plan manager so you can focus on the work of healing.

 It is worth checking for any out-of-pocket expenses for consultations with your Psychologist to weigh up the costs involved.